Take Quick Action

 The best thing you can do for your eyes and vision if you experience an eye emergency is to quickly seek medical help from an eye doctor.
 The sooner an eye injury is treated, the better chance you have of preserving your vision.
 Contact us if you require immediate assistance.

-Our office is located off the SR-500 and I-205 (War Veterans Memorial Freeway) across from the Vancouver Mall.
+Our office is located in Vancouver, Washington off the SR-500 and I-205 (War Veterans Memorial Freeway) across from the Vancouver Mall.
 We have plenty of accessible parking available in the parking lot outside our building.

 - 8400 NE Vancouver Mall Loop, Ste 110